EliasCampos/miniplatform/README.md

 # Miniplatform

-A very simple arcade game.
+A very simple platform game.

 ## How to build the game (for Ubuntu)